apache/incubator-airflow/docs/apache-airflow/concepts/deferring.rst

 * ``airflow triggerer --partition=2/3``
 * ``airflow triggerer --partition=3/3``

-Note that every extra ``triggerer`` you run will result in an extra persistent connection to your database; this is generally the only scaling limit the triggerers have.
+Note that every extra ``triggerer`` you run will result in an extra persistent connection to your database.

 Smart Sensors